 The figures speak volumes, and in just three winter months of average use, i’ve effectively recouped the cost of purchasing the inverter heater and beyond that point, the savings are in my pocket for many winters to come!, and the money is far better in my pocket than those belonging to the shareholders of the expensive utility companies!
 (And so say all of us!.)

-So there you go – what more can I say? other than that I paid off the outlay for my paraffin heater during the first half of its first winter, so the savings that I am getting at the moment – that £81.08 a MONTH is now mine to keep as the paraffin inverter heater is still going strong, and still saving me money, and i’m just as warm, I have made no other sacrifices to do it nor had to turn down any thermostats.
-As a result of switching to an Inverter Heater my £100+ monthly winter E7 Electricity bill is a nightmare from the past and has dropped to a more manageable £35 – £40 a month.
+So there you go – what more can I say? other than that I paid off the outlay for my paraffin heater during the first half of its first winter, meaning that the savings that I am getting at the moment – that £81.08 a MONTH is now mine to keep as the paraffin inverter heater is still going strong, and still saving me money, and i’m just as warm, I have made no other sacrifices to do it nor had to turn down any thermostats.
+As a result of switching to an Inverter Heater my £100+ monthly winter E7 Electricity bill is a nightmare from the past and has dropped to a more manageable, summer-like £35 – £40 a month.

 Lets examine the features of the Corona Paraffin Inverter heater.